July 20, 2019

 Google Tag Manager is an amazing tool.
 I’ve been running this blog for almost two years now and 98% of all blog posts are about GTM.
 It has saved me, my colleagues and my clients so much time that I can’t even imagine how I could live now without it.

 Need to add a particular tracking pixel to a website?
 Not a problem!
 Want to track submissions of a newly created form?
 Consider it done.
 All thanks to a thing called Tag Management.

 Instead of waiting (for days) for a busy developer to add those tracking codes you could do this by yourself.
 Even though you will not replace developers 100% (and, in fact, you never should), with Google Tag Manager you (and your team) will become much agiler implementing new marketing campaigns and/or web analytics tracking.

 But where should you start?
 GTM looks like a tank which requires some very specific knowledge and your regular driver’s license won’t help much here.
 Just like any other tool, GTM has its own learning curve.
-That’s why I decided to create this Google Tag Manager tutorial for beginners, the first step towards new knowledge and becoming more independent + have more control over your analytics/marketing tracking codes.
+That’s why I decided to create this Google Tag Manager tutorial, the first step towards new knowledge and becoming more independent + have more control over your analytics/marketing tracking codes.